Progression from Primary to Senior Cycle

-While Wood Technology is not a stand-alone subject or area within the Primary School Curriculum, through its strands, elements and outcomes, junior cycle Wood Technology can progress related learning that has taken place at primary level.
+While Graphics is not a stand-alone subject within the Primary School Curriculum, in its strands, elements and outcomes, Junior Cycle Graphics can progress related learning that has taken place at primary level.

-The study of Wood Technology at junior cycle develops the foundations for a student to continue their studies in the suite of technology subjects in both the Leaving Certificate and Leaving Certificate Applied programmes.
+The study of Graphics at junior cycle develops the underlying language of the technology subjects and enhances the learning for a student who wishes to continue their studies in the suite of technology subjects in both the Leaving Certificate and Leaving Certificate Applied programmes.

 More specifically, the subject Graphics has a strong relationship with the Leaving Certificate subject, Design and Communication Graphics.
 The learning outcomes to be achieved in the Graphics specification provide a strong foundation of the knowledge required for the study of Design and Communication Graphics.

 Under the Leaving Certificate Applied programme, a discipline similar to that of Junior Cycle Graphics is not found as a standalone subject.
 However, as part of the study of Graphics and Construction Studies, students have the option to study graphic communication and computer aided design which would offer good progression from the learning outcomes of Junior Cycle Graphics.